ryanwaits/codegen/README.md

 ### Generated Contract Hooks

-For each contract function, the CLI generates corresponding React hooks with a clean, wagmi-inspired API:
+For each contract function, the CLI generates corresponding React hooks with a clean, developer friendly API:

 ```typescript
 // Generated hooks.ts